How to Improve Inventory Control: A Detailed Guide

 Demand forecasting is often predictable and prone to sudden shifts.
 Seasonality, trends, and economic fluctuations can throw off forecasts.
 This leads to overstocking, slow-moving inventory, or stockouts of popular products.

 Getting better forecasts starts with improving retail inventory control procedures.
-Accurate and consistent inventory counts, and real-time inventory data help make inventory forecasts more accurate.
+Accurate and consistent inventory counts and real-time inventory data help make inventory forecasts more accurate.

 2. Bad Data